Tine Van Osselaer

 Since March 2020, Linde is working as a Ph.D. student on the Patients and Passions project (funded by the FWF-FWO).
 By studying stigmatics in nineteenth-century Austria, she is investigating Catholic views on pain and suffering: what was seen as emotional and/or physical pain, how was it interpreted, and how did contemporaries respond to this suffering.
 This research will thus also shed light on the impact of modern medicine on the meanings of pain for Catholics in this time period.

 Andrea Graus holds a PhD in the History of Science from the Universitat Autònoma de Barcelona (2015), specializing in the history of the human sciences and with a particular interest in the interplay between science and religion.
 Her thesis explored psychical research and spiritism in Spain at the turn of the twentieth century from a European transnational perspective.

-She is currently a post-doctoral researcher at the Ruusbroec Institute (Universiteit Antwerpen), working in the ERC-funded project STIGMATICS.
-She examines the French and Spanish contexts from a bottom-up perspective, focusing on the popular perception of the stigmatics and their social construction as ‘living saints’.
+She was a post-doctoral researcher at the Ruusbroec Institute (Universiteit Antwerpen), in the ERC-funded project STIGMATICS.
+She examined the French and Spanish contexts from a bottom-up perspective, focusing on the popular perception of the stigmatics and their social construction as ‘living saints’.

 Research interests (19th-20th C., esp.
 France and Spain)

 - Mysticism and popular devotion

 - Psychical research and spiritism